luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

                           re-queue to QUEUED
 ```

 State transitions are always persisted to the database before the next action.
 A worker that crashes between setting `RUNNING` and completing the execution will leave the record stuck in `RUNNING`.
-This is an acknowledged gap — see [Production Readiness Gaps](#production-readiness-gaps).

 ---